Smilax china

 Smilax china is a climbing plant species in the genus Smilax.
 It is native to China, Korea, Taiwan, Japan (including Ryukyu and Bonin Islands), Philippines, Vietnam, Thailand, Myanmar, and India.
-It also known as china root, china-root, or chinaroot, as is the related Smilax glabra.
+It is also known as china root, china-root, or chinaroot, as is the related Smilax glabra.

 Description

 The stem is woody, sparsely prickly, and 1–5 m long.
 Petiole is 0.5–1.5 cm long; leaf blade is elliptic to orbicular, 3–10 cm long and 1.5–6 cm wide, sometimes wider.
 Berries are red, globose, and 0.6–1.5 cm in diameter.

 Kaempferol 7-O-glucoside, a flavonol glucoside, can be found in S. china.

 Habitat

 In China, S. china occurs in forests, thickets, hillsides, grassy slopes, and shaded places along valleys or streams.
 It is found from near sea level to 2000 m.